 How can a health care provider and a PSO exchange information to promote patient safety and quality, while complying with the provisions of the Patient Safety Act and the Patient Safety Rule?

-The diagram below illustrates how information can flow between a provider and its PSO-primarily, between the provider's patient safety evaluation system (PSES) and the PSES of the PSO.
+This diagram, Working with a PSO: One Approach, AHRQ Publication No. 13-PS-018, illustrates how information can flow between a provider and its PSO-primarily, between the provider's patient safety evaluation system (PSES) and the PSES of the PSO.
 A provider PSES manages the collection of information for reporting to a PSO.
 The diagram shows the flow of protected information, to be handled as PSWP.
 PSWP analyzed by the PSO forms the basis of protected recommendations from the PSO to the provider.
-PSWP can undergo nonidentification for combination with data from other PSOs, to become publically accessible.
+PSWP can undergo nonidentification for combination with data from other PSOs, to become publicly accessible.

 Common Formats are common definitions and reporting formats used to facilitate the collection and reporting of patient safety events.
 AHRQ developed Common Formats for use by health care providers, PSOs, and other organizations dedicated to improving care quality.

 Currently, the Common Formats are limited to patient safety reporting in two settings of care- acute care hospitals and skilled nursing facilities.
 Future versions of the Common Formats are being developed for ambulatory settings, such as ambulatory surgery centers and physician and practitioner offices.